- Chart

 Key Offerings

-- FreeStyle Libre System: A leading continuous glucose monitoring (CGM) system for people with diabetes.
-It allows users to track glucose levels without routine fingersticks.
-Competitors include Dexcom (G6, G7) and Medtronic (Guardian Connect).
-Market share is significant and growing rapidly in the diabetes care segment.
+- FreeStyle Libre: A leading continuous glucose monitoring (CGM) system for people with diabetes.
+It offers a pain-free sensor and a reader or smartphone app to track glucose levels.
+Competitors include Dexcom (DXCM) and Medtronic (MDT).

 Market Dynamics